dinuionica/Halite-Bot/README.md

 -------------------------------------------------------------------------------
 # Details about the project structure:
-    The project contains four files:
     - "MyBot.py" - the entry-point of the bot, contains the assignment of movements
     - "BotHelpers.py" - contains the implementation help functions
     bot logic<
     - "hlt.py" - contains the functions that describe the state of the game
     - Makefile - contains the run rule
     - README - contains details about implementation and structure

 -------------------------------------------------- ----------------------------
 Responsibility of each team member: